michalizn/digital-electronics-1/Labs/02-logic/README.md

+## 1. Preparation tasks
-## Completed 2-bit comparator truth table
+# Completed 2-bit comparator truth table

 | **Dec. equivalent** | **B[1:0]** | **A[1:0]** | **B is greater than A** | **B equals A** | **B is less than A** |
 | :-: | :-: | :-: | :-: | :-: | :-: |